 Original or microfilm copies of pre-1950 records of historical value that complement our holdings continue to be transferred on a regular basis.
 Post-1950 historically-valuable records offered for transfer are considered on a case-by-case basis, with situations in which the records might be in danger of damage, destruction, or loss given the highest priority for transfer.
 Subject to available resources, microfilming of local records of historical value is also an ongoing program activity.

-Please include your postal address in all correspondence
+Please include your postal address in all electronic correspondence